 Councillors on the Recreation Committee are:

-Cllrs Gradwell, Holmes, Martin, Harvey-Smith, Taylor and Cllr Porter (ex officio)
+Cllrs Gradwell, Holmes, James, Martin, Harvey-Smith, Taylor and Cllr Porter (ex officio)

 Mrs C McBurney is also a non-councillor member of the committee

 The Playing Field in Melton Road is one of the proudest possessions of the village.
 It was opened in 1952 and replaced the Garrod Memorial Playing Field in Dock Lane.
 The field provides football pitches, tennis courts and a range of modern play equipment, including a zip wire, with safety surfacing aimed at all ages.

 The field is looked after under contract by our greenspace management team, CGM, who make sure that the grass and hedges are cut, and the field maintained for residents and visitors to enjoy.
 The play equipment is kept in good order and any occasional acts of vandalism are cleared away by Phil Donoghue, the Maintenance Officer.

 The Pavilion building will be rebuilt in the next few years and the residents will be consulted on what facilities could be provided.
 There are no public toilets in the playing fields.